pawanit17/learning-maven/README.md

 </dependency>
 ```

-Note that the default scope for a dependency in Maven is Compile.
+Scope determines at which point the resource/artifact is available.
+The default scope for a dependency in Maven is Compile.